Skyrockets influenced me quite a few times for shooting firework photos.

 Also, in a phone camera, you cannot set the Aperture.
 I am sure there will be growth in the years to come.

 It depends on your preferences, including where you want to use that shot.
-That will primarily determine the choice between a DSLR camera or a phone camera.
+That will primarily determine a DSLR camera or a phone camera.

 3. Lots of Patience + Balanced Madness

-If you have the above two things with the required knowledge.
-However, if you couldn’t take that shot.
-Ditto, I think you should blame this point.
+Suppose you have the above two things with the required knowledge; however, you couldn’t take that shot.
+Then, ditto, I think you should blame this point.

 I think it’s remarkably significant in any field.
 It’s not visible from the outside, barely trust me –